enso-org/ide/docs/connections.md

 «bar» this:»Foo« = 5
 ```

 Which is then desugared into a lambda.
-The introduced name is only `bar`.
+Only the `bar` identifier is introduced
+to the graph's scope.

 If there are any prefix application arguments following the accessor-style
 target, they will be treated as arguments following implicit `this`.